Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Plan Their Potty

-If you have a yard, that would be the ideal place.
-If you don’t, you can teach your dog to go potty during their morning and evening walks, just make sure to slip on their dog walking harness and dog leash.
 If you live in an apartment or won’t have the ability to take your dog out at least twice a day, you can also opt for potty pads.

 No matter where you’d like them to do their business, accept that accidents will happen.

 That's true at least in the first few weeks until you’ve successfully house-trained them.
 Be prepared to clean up plenty of messes but don’t worry!
-It all becomes worth it.

 Things to Buy for Your Home

-- Potty items - You’ll need poop bags, scoopers, and other cleaning materials.
+You’ll need poop bags, scoopers, and other cleaning materials.
 If you’re house-training indoors, you’ll also need potty pads.
 Also, consider potty training sprays, which might make the process easier.

-- Food Dish & Water Bowl - Find the right dish and bowl for the size of your pup.
+Find the right dish and bowl for the size of your pup.
 If you have a big dog, you might need something to elevate the bowls to the correct height.

 Dog Tag and Identification

-Ask the previous carer if your dog is microchipped.
-If they are, make sure you get instructions on how to update the information.
-If they’re not microchipped, decide if that’s something you want to do or if it’s something your community requires.
+If they are, ensure you get instructions on updating the information.
+If they’re not microchipped, decide if that’s something you want to do or if it’s needed.

 Whether or not your dog is microchipped, it’s a good idea to secure an identification tag to their collar.